v-cakoll/docs.it-it/docs/framework/unmanaged-api/metadata/imetadataimport-findmemberref-method.md

 ms.assetid: 1ccda329-d752-4d89-abe8-511af3c3f4c9
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 0d446e2b78f41d43aa70f429e23f1f4be22fd799
+ms.openlocfilehash: 59512cc1c1b280d7fe6deb2f9d721ad53547e356
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67782500"
+ms.locfileid: "74437960"
 ---
 # <a name="imetadataimportfindmemberref-method"></a>Metodo IMetaDataImport::FindMemberRef
-Ottiene un riferimento che è un puntatore al token MemberRef per il membro racchiusi specificato <xref:System.Type> e avente il nome e i metadati della firma specificata.
+Gets a pointer to the MemberRef token for the member reference that is enclosed by the specified <xref:System.Type> and that has the specified name and metadata signature.

 ## <a name="syntax"></a>Sintassi